vednat123/mppproject/README.md

 [GitHub](https://github.com/vednat123) • [LinkedIn](https://linkedin.com/in/vedant-trivedi-a8445a268)

 ## License

-MIT License - Feel free to use this code for educational purposes.
+Feel free to use this code for educational purposes.